How to improve the management of loading docks in warehouses

 Specifically, the use of new technologies to manage loading and unloading operations at warehouse docks and logistics platforms allows:

-• Improve the relationship between shipper and carrier, thanks to the use of tools that allow tangible gains in efficiency and agility for all parties involved.
+• Improve relations between shipper and carrier, thanks to the use of tools that allow tangible gains in efficiency and agility for all parties involved.

-• Reducing potential incidents by facilitating the exchange of information with greater agility
+• Reducing possible incidents by facilitating the exchange of information with greater agility.

-• Greater fluidity in invoicing because the streamlining of operations immediately activates the collection process of the services from a digital environment.
+• Greater fluidity in invoicing because, by streamlining operations, the process of collecting payment for services is activated immediately from a digital environment.

 • Less bureaucratic document management thanks to the use of IT tools that allow the exchange of transport documentation with all the guarantees, eliminating the use of paper.